 This and other items were left behind by Lucille M. Bell, who was the wife of Lawrence Dale Bell, founder of Bell Aircraft Corporation.
-Among the first customers of Bell Aircraft Corp. was the United States Air Force, ( under President Franklin D. Roosevelt ), and the Royal Air Force of the United Kingdom, ( under King George Vl and Queen Elizabeth l and P. M. Winston Churchill ).
+Among the first customers of Bell Aircraft Corp. was the United States Air Force, ( under President Franklin D. Roosevelt and later President Truman ), and the Royal Air Force of the United Kingdom, ( under King George VI and Queen Elizabeth, The Queen Mother, and P. M. Winston Churchill ).
 This brooch is a P-39 Airacobra interceptor/fighter airplane, or otherwise known by the R.A.F. as a P-39 Cobra, P-400 Caribou, or MK - 1 .
-Later, during World War Two, due to the "Lend Lease Act", the P-39 Airacobra was used by the Russian Air Force, ( under Joseph Stallen ), and other Allied European countries.
+Later, during World War Two, due to the "Lend Lease Act", the P-39 Airacobra was used by the Russian Red Air Force, ( under Joseph Stallen ), and other Allied European countries.

 This item could very well be the world's largest diamond and platinum airplane brooch, the world's most historically significant World War II piece of jewelry, and aviation's most invaluable high-end, fine jewelry item.